 - All submission documents should be uploaded as a single PDF file.

 The Awards Committee (made up of selected participants and previous awardees knowledgeable in the area of submission) will review all submissions and present their final award nominees to the IDEC Board of Directors for approval and ratification.
 Award winners will be publicly celebrated at the annual conference and will be announced to the full international IDEC community.

 Please note Awardee(s) will be asked to maintain a one year service commitment in honor of being selected as an Award recipient.
 During the year following the Award acceptance, Awardees will be asked to serve as a Reviewer for the Awards Committee and thus must abstain from submitting for the Community Service, Partner in Education, Teaching Excellence, Scholarship Excellence, Book, or Media Awards during that year.
 This service ensures sustained knowledge and excellence in the review process.
 Willingness to participate will be requested prior to the subsequent year’s awards review period.

-- 2018 - Shalini Agrawal and Chris Treggiari, California College of Arts, for the work on behalf of The Mission Neighborhood Resource Center.
+- 2018 - Shalini Agrawal and Chris Treggiari, California College of Arts, for their work on behalf of The Mission Neighborhood Resource Center

-- 2017 - Dr. Dak Kopec, Boston Architectural College, for the work on behalf of Bay Cove Human Services
+- 2017 - Dr. Dak Kopec, Boston Architectural College, for his work on behalf of Bay Cove Human Services

 - 2016 - Abimbola 'Aby' Asojo, University of Minnesota, Calming Space Project at Bruce Vento Elementary School in St. Paul, MN